-• path (Path or str) - The path to the image file

-- bounds (tuple, optional) Gives the coordinate range for each axis.
+- path (Path or str) The path to the image file - bounds (tuple, optional) Gives the coordinate range for each axis.
 This should be two tuples of two numbers each, which mark the lower and upper bound for each axis. - periodic (bool or list) Specifies which axes possess periodic boundary conditions.
-This is either a list of booleans defining periodicity for each individual axis or a single boolean value specifying the same periodicity for all axes. - label (str, optional) Name of the field apply gradient operator and return result as a field
+This is either a list of booleans defining periodicity for each individual axis or a single boolean value specifying the same periodicity for all axes. - label (str, optional) Name of the field gradient (bc, out=None, kwargs)

-'''

-gradient (bc, out=None, kwargs)

-'''